The Book of Magic

 Some spells, such as an eldritch bolt, are of instantaneous effect; you cast it, it fires, and that's it.
 A large number of spells are not quite so cut and dried, however.
 Many spells have a duration that is variable in nature, and can be extended even further if the caster desires.
 This is called spell maintenance.
 A sorcerer may cast a new spell with each action, but can only maintain so many at once.

-The number of spells a character may maintain at once is dependent on their Intellect trait.
-If the mage has an Intellect rank value of 6 or less, he or she may only maintain one spell at a time.
-For each rank value of Intellect they hold above 6, he or she may maintain an additional spell simultaneously.
-A mage with an Intellect of rank value 40, for instance, can maintain five spells at once.
+The number of spells a character may maintain at once is dependent on their Reason (mem) score.
+If the mage has a Reason (mem) rank of Typical (6) or less, he or she may only maintain one spell at a time.
+For each rank of Reason (mem) they hold above Typical (6), he or she may maintain an additional spell simultaneously.
+A mage with Incredible (40) ranked Reason (mem), for instance, can maintain five spells at once.

 This can involve a recasting of spells as is necessary, while maintaining those that are most important to the sorcerer in question.
 Juggling spells may seem to be a hassle, but that's the price a sorcerer pays for the versatility of his or her abilities.
 Mutants and the like may not need to bother with such problems, but then mutants can't learn all new powers with just a bit of research, now, can they?

 Though it is possible to whip spells out quickly, especially in battle, sometimes it pays to work magic in more prepared, controlled forms.
 This often involves the execution of ancient rituals, the use of some school-specific magical item, or special research into whatever task the spell is being used to complete.
 The casting of a spell in this fashion is what is known as a magical ceremony.